 Want to be as cool as me?
 Get organized!

-In the last three years, I have really cultivated my must-have supplies for instructional coaching.
+In the last few years, I have really cultivated my must-have supplies for instructional coaching.
 I will start with the two most important pieces.
 If I were to lose either of these tools, I would basically have to quit.

 #1 Must-Have: A Week-at-a-Glance Calendar